ChemaSalazar/ChemaSalazar/README.md

 ### Hi there 👋

 I am Chema Salazar, a Software Engineer!
 Everyone should have a great experience with whatever tool they are using.
-I'm interested in Augmented Reality and Artificial Intelligence.
+I'm interested in Augmented Reality and Machine Learning.
 I want to be able to help create value and teach others from my journey and experience as an engineer.

 ### 🔭 Expertise